hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 - `--illumina1 <path>`: Path to 1st file for raw paired end Illumina reads.
 May be fastq or gzipped fastq.
 - `--illumina2 <path>`: Path to 2nd file for raw paired end Illumina reads.
 May be fastq or gzipped fastq.
+- Either:
   - `--pacbio <path>`: Path to the raw Pacbio reads.
+May be fastq or gzipped fastq.
+  - `--nanopore <path>`: Path to the raw Nanopore reads.
 May be fastq or gzipped fastq.
 - `--outdir <path>`: Path to the output directory, which is where all output files will be stored.

 **Optional parameters:**